Edictum

 from langgraph.prebuilt import create_react_agent, ToolNode

-# Load contracts
+# Load rulesets

-guard = Edictum.from_yaml("contracts.yaml")
+guard = Edictum.from_yaml("rules.yaml")

 # Create adapter